padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 vi $CLUSTER_DIR/etc/hazelcast.xml
 ```

-Copy the output from Step 5 and enter it in the `hazelcast.xml` file as follows.
+Copy the serializer configuration output from Step 5 and enter it in the `hazelcast.xml` file as follows.

 ```xml
         <serializers>